Home Topics Model drift What is model drift?

 Causes of model drift

-The world is constantly changing, so with constantly changing data, models used to make sense of the world must be constantly reviewed and updated.
-Here are three types of model drift that need to be addressed, each with a different cause.
+The world is constantly changing, so with constantly changing data, the models used to make sense of the world must be constantly reviewed and updated.
+Here are 3 types of model drift that need to be addressed, each with a different cause.

-First is concept drift, which occurs when there is a shift between the input variables and the target variable, at which point the algorithm begins to provide incorrect answers because the definitions are no longer valid.
-The shift in independent variables can take effect over a variety of time periods that are:
+Concept drift occurs when there is a divergence between the input variables and the target variable, at which point the algorithm begins to provide incorrect answers because the definitions are no longer valid.
+The shift in independent variables can take effect over various periods that are:

 Seasonal

-The concept drift reoccurs and recedes on a regular basis, such as for the seasonality of buying behavior in response to weather changes.
+The concept drift reoccurs and recedes regularly, such as for the seasonality of buying behavior in response to weather changes.
 In wintry climates, snow shovel and snow blower sales will normally increase in the late autumn and early winter.
 Geographic adjustments must also be made for expected snowfall.

 Sudden